napudumaran/Learning-Documentation-and-Projects/notes/expanded/arch_build/Arch_Linux_KDE_Setup.md

-# These are the instructions for a KDE Desktop Install Environment
+# Instructions for a KDE Desktop Install Environment

 For an easy copy and paste-like install for KDE, we can run:
 ```bash